 No, it doesn’t have any magic powers or fish radar system.
 It has something to do with the material…

 A good fishing face mask has awesome enhanced moisture wicking properties, meaning it will stay dry.
-This, together with its breathable fabric means your glasses will have less fog, your skin will product less glare, and that of course means better visibility and more chances of seeing fish.
+This, together with its breathable fabric means your glasses will have less fog, your skin will produce less glare, and that, of course, means better visibility and more chances of seeing fish.

 And while on the subject of covering your skin, a marbled, skyward camouflage fabric protecting your head, face, and neck will blend into nature better, helping to see more fish.
 Stealthy fishing works.